albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

     Sometimes a property is used for various purposes.
-Instead of creating a new property, `empty`, we could use the following.
+Instead of creating a new property, `empty`, we could use the `itemId` property as shown in the following example.

     **⚠️ NOT RECOMMENDED!!**